wkumari/draft-wkumari-dnsop-cheese-shop/README.md

 Network Working Group                                          W. Kumari Internet-Draft                                                    Google Intended status: Informational                                 G. Huston
-Expires: April 10, 2016                                            APNIC
+Expires: August 27, 2016                                           APNIC
-                                                         October 8, 2015
+                                                       February 24, 2016

-                Believing NSEC records in the DNS root. draft-wkumari-dnsop-cheese-shop
+                Believing NSEC records in the DNS root. draft-wkumari-dnsop-cheese-shop-01

 Abstract

-   This document cuts down on junk queries to the DNS root and improves performance by answering queries locally from compliant resolvers.
-   It does this by actually believing the NSEC responses.
+   This document describes a method to generate negative answers from NSEC records for the special case of the DNS root.
+This improves performance; the resolver can answer immediatly, and does not need to query the root.
+It also cuts down on the so-called "junk" queries.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,